Frequently Asked Questions for Honors College Students Using UVM Libraries

 You can locate the item yourself in the library.
 However, the Interlibrary Loan (ILL) Dept. provides a document delivery service for UVM-owned materials.
 UVM students may request scans of articles and book chapters from materials available in Howe Library's regular print and microform collections.
 ILL staff will scan articles or book chapters and deliver them as a PDF to users' ILLiad accounts.
 Copyright law applies.
 This is a free service!
 Click this Document Delivery link to: learn more about the service, register for the service (via ILLiad), and place a request.

 The Jack and Shirley Silver Special Collections Library is home to books, extensive archives, and other special primary source documents and images.
 The areas of emphasis include Vermont; the University of Vermont; the history of the book, with noteworthy concentrations in areas such as modern fine printing and artists' books, early illustrated editions of Ovid, Canadian history, New Englandiana, and Americana.
 The Silver Special Collections is located in Billings Library.
 Visit the Silver Special Collections website to learn more about its collections, services, and hours.
 The Silver Special Collections Library also manages the Center for Digital Initiatives (CDI) which makes unique research collections available online, with an emphasis on Vermont- and UVM-related topics.

 Reference librarians cannot proofread citations in various styles, but we can certainly help you with citation questions, and we provide online guides for several citation styles.
-We also offer training in citation management tools (Zotero, EndNote, and Mendeley), including drop-in workshops each semester.
-To learn more about these tools and any upcoming workshops, visit the library website.
+We also offer training in citation management tools (Zotero, EndNote, and Mendeley), and have librarians available for support with each of these tools.
+To learn more about these tools and who to contact for instruction and help, visit the library website.

 The 3rd floor of the Howe Library is designated as silent space, as well as the “Quiet Study” room on the 2nd floor.
 You can find group and individual seating and computers throughout the Howe Library.